ujjawalrr/notes-saver/README.md

 ## Installing Dependencies

-After cloning the repository, navigate to the project directory using:
+Open another terminal in the project root directory notes-saver:

-- cd notes-saver-app

 Then navigate to the client directory using: